-It is important to note that this is a very brief synopsis of Oregon public contracting law Specific information regarding the Public Contracting Code and related administrative rules are located at the State Procurement Office website.
+It is important to note that this is a very brief synopsis of Oregon public contracting law.
+Specific information regarding the Public Contracting Code and related administrative rules are located at the Department of Administrative Services Procurement website. http://cms.oregon.egov.com/DAS/EGS/PS/pages /index.aspx